Universal improvements

 Example:

-SELECT p.patient_id, p.registration_organisation_id, o.ods_codeFROM iceberg.<flavour_schema>.patient_v2 pJOIN iceberg.<flavour_schema>.organisation_v2 oON p.registration_organisation_id = o.organisation_idand p.organisation = o.organisation; -
+SELECT p.patient_id, p.registration_organisation_id, o.ods_codeFROM hive.<flavour_schema>.patient_v2 pJOIN hive.<flavour_schema>.organisation_v2 oON p.registration_organisation_id = o.organisation_idand p.organisation = o.organisation; -

 Review ETL Processes: Ensure any ETL workflows that relied on ODS Code in other models are adjusted to pull it from organisation.